burakim/Kaptan-Field-Checker/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
 This is an open-source project, we appreciate any contribution from contributors.
-If you want to improve Kaptan Field Checker , feel free to fork and create a pull request!
+If you want to improve Kaptan Class Field Input Checker, feel free to fork and create a pull request!

 ## Support Me!
 BTC: 3GaS3Vq3rowJQviRgfTBL8Qy8BMAHCpC9Q